anisnoorudheen/manifest-validus/README.md

 VALIDUS
 ========

-To initialize your local repository, use this command:
+To initialize your local repository; with possibly broken wolves, use this command:

-	repo init -u https://github.com/ValidusOs/manifest.git -b 9.0
+	repo init -u https://github.com/ValidusOs/manifest.git -b test

+if u can't fix it; then sync 9.0 branch :p